natshaalya/reddit_image_scraper/README.md

 Images downloaded to downloads/ (ignored in GitHub)

-2️⃣ View results in HTML
+2. View results in HTML
 Make sure index.html and iphone_images.json are in the same folder.

 Start a local server:

-bash
 Copy code
 python -m http.server 8000
 Open your browser at http://localhost:8000/index.html